Gbertaz/RateMyAir_API/doc/hosting/Nginx.md

     proxy_set_header X-Forwarded-Path /RateMyAir;
 }
 ```
-Save the file by pressing *CTRL + X* then Y and ENTER and reload nxing with the following:
+Save the file by pressing *CTRL + X* then Y and ENTER.
+Then reload nginx with the following:

 ```
 sudo nginx -s reload